top of page

 In response to the host of performance cancellations in 2020, Compagnia de' Colombari turned Karin Coonrod’s original production of MORE OR LESS I AM into short films.
 Working with Whitman's iconic poem, "Song of Myself," Colombari created seven short films with actors and musicians around the globe, bringing Whitman’s words to life in startling and beautiful new ways intermixed with live responses from local poets and performers.
-Colombari plans to tour WoW! in all 50 states of the USA by 2026 to celebrate the 250th anniversary of the Declaration of Independence.
+Colombari plans to tour WoW! in all 50 states of the USA to celebrate the upcoming 250th anniversary of the Declaration of Independence.

 Whitman on Walls (WoW!)
 Tour Dates 2025: